Week 6. Electronics design¶

 The system also includes 12V LED strip lights that will be used for lighting control.

-Since the microcontroller pins cannot directly drive high-voltage loads, the LED strips are controlled using MOSFET transistors.
-The MOSFETs act as electronic switches: the microcontroller sends a small control signal to the gate, which then allows the transistor to switch the 12V LED strip on or off safely.
+The MOSFETs act as electronic switches: the microcontroller sends a small control signal to the gate, allowing the transistor to safely turn the 12V LED strip on or off.

 During the design process, I also considered the possibility of expanding the system in the future.
-For this reason, I left several free sensor pins on the microcontroller that can be used later to connect additional sensors.
+For this reason, I left several free sensor pins on the microcontroller that can later be used to connect additional sensors.

 These pins are brought out to connectors, which will make it easier to add new modules without redesigning the entire board.
 This approach makes the system more flexible and modular, allowing future integration of additional sensors such as motion sensors, gas sensors, or other environmental monitoring devices.